zhaben/xrp-genie/docs/index.md

+---
-# 🧞‍♂️ XRP Genie Documentation
+title: 🧞‍♂️ XRP Genie Documentation
+---

 Welcome to the XRP Genie documentation!
 This CLI tool and SDK helps you rapidly scaffold XRPL wallet applications with three integration modes.